nitya-balaji/customer-segmentation/README.md

 **Cluster Description:**
 - Income around $62K with an average total spend of $881
 - Nearly all are parents (98%), with 1–2 children and households of about 3 people
-- Older customers (~61 years) who shop comfortably across both in-store and online channels
+- Older customers (around 61 years) who shop comfortably across both in-store and online channels
 - Somewhat deal-aware, picking up promotions occasionally but not actively driven by them

 **Recommended Approach:**